HTTuong/playwright-automation-practice/README.md

 **Environment-based configuration.** `baseURL` is read from `.env`, not hardcoded.
 Switching environments (dev/staging) requires no code changes.

+**Note:**
+Some tests initially depended on a third-party demo site's iframe embed and shared file-listing page.
+Both broke independently of this codebase (a TinyMCE Cloud API-key policy change, and shared public upload state).
+Replaced with self-hosted local HTML fixtures under `test-fixtures/` — a deliberate choice to keep the suite deterministic and independent of third-party uptime/state.

 #### Author:
 Tuong Hoang